Admission & Application Information

 Our Mission | Prepare thoughtful and competent entry-level registered dietitians for advanced leadership roles in careers related to food, nutrition and dietetics.

 The Applied Dietetic Practice courses utilize food service management, community, and clinical facilities throughout the Fargo-Moorhead area and surrounding communities.
 Applied Dietetic Practice I is completed in the summer between the two academic years.
 Applied Dietetic Practice II is completed in the final spring semester.
-All courses other than the Applied Dietetic Practice are offered on campus.
+All courses other than the Applied Dietetic Practice and Statistics Research and Analysis, are offered on campus.
 Students complete their master’s capstone project in the final spring semester.

 PRINT | DI/MS Overview